ashutoshmjain/gita/src/how.md

 Text was a profound discovery.
 With it, we learnt to send information to distant places - and to future generations. `Gita` was the first written message preserved for the future.
 The carrier narrative `Mahabharata` went through multiple iterations for around six hundred years - but `Gita` stayed immutable.
 The reason is simple - there is only one version of truth.

 `Gita` defined `Karm yoga` (work protocol) as a path to gradually accumulate value (`Daivvy Sampad`), and finally be one with the most valuable - one immutable and inexpressible knowledge.
-Despite thousands of elaborate attempts to decipher, it stays a mystery as to how someone could comprehend a message so pristine - unless it was a divine intervention -> hence the name gods' song !
+Despite scholarly attempts to decipher, it stays a mystery as to how someone could narrate a message so pristine - unless it was a divine intervention -> hence the name gods' song !

 `Mathura` was the hotspot of writing revolution - our move from speech to text as store of information. `Mahabharata` was written down and unveiled here in series of eighteen books.
 The written word laid the foundations for even bigger shift - discovery of gold as a store of value - value must follow the properties of information.
 In truth, value is nothing but immutable information - something that never changes.
 Barter was synchronous spot deal - like the ephemeral spoken word.
 Gold allowed us to preserve value the way written word preserved the information.
 The idea may be extended to digital realm ->  Bitcoin is digital value.
 It evolved as the information morphed into digital format(s).